TheCSir/Ticket_viewer/README.md

 3. tickets_factory.py : This module is responsible for creating above ticket object from the given inputs.

 4. zendesk_api.py: This module is responsible for handling connections to zendesk API.

+5. unit_tests.py: This module has all the unit tests for the app.